Kulfi

 Kulfi (/kʊlfiː/) is a frozen dairy dessert from the Indian subcontinent.
 It is often described as "traditional Indian ice cream".
 Kulfi originated in 16th-century Delhi during the Mughal era.

 Kulfi is denser and creamier than regular ice cream.
-It comes in various flavours.
-Traditional ones include cream (malai), rose, mango, cardamom (elaichi), saffron (kesar or zafran), and pistachio.
-Newer flavours may include apple, orange, strawberry, peanut, or avocado.
-Unlike ice cream, kulfi is not churned while it is frozen, resulting in a denser final product which is considered a distinct category of frozen dairy-based dessert.
+It comes in various flavours, traditionally almond, cardamom (elaichi), mango, pistachio, and saffron.
+Unlike ice cream, kulfi is not churned while being frozen, producing a denser final product which is considered a distinct category of frozen dairy-based dessert.
 The density of kulfi causes it to melt more slowly than ice cream.

 History

 The word kulfi comes from the Persian qulfi (قلفی) meaning "covered cup".
 The dessert originated in Delhi during the Mughal Empire in the 16th century.
 The mixture of dense evaporated milk was already popular in the sweet dishes in the Indian subcontinent.
 During the Mughal period, this mixture was flavoured with pistachios and saffron, packed into metal cones and immersed in slurry ice, resulting in the invention of kulfi.
 Ain-i-Akbari, a detailed record of the Mughal emperor Akbar's administration, mentions use of saltpeter for refrigeration as well as transportation of Himalayan ice to warmer areas.

-Although Delhi has been described as the birthplace of kulfi, Australian food historian Charmaine O'Brien suggests, "...it is likely that [kulfi] originally evolved in the cooler climates of Persia or Samarkand and that the Mughals appropriated the concept and elaborated on it to create the creamy, perfumed dessert that it now is."
+Although Delhi has been described as the birthplace of kulfi, Australian food historian Charmaine O'Brien suggests "...it is likely that [kulfi] originally evolved in the cooler climates of Persia or Samarkand and that the Mughals appropriated the concept and elaborated on it to create the creamy, perfumed dessert that it now is."

 Preparation

 To prepare kulfi, sweetened, flavoured milk is slow cooked.
 The milk is stirred almost continuously to prevent it from sticking to the cooking utensil.
 During this process, the milk condenses and thickens.
 The slow cooking caramelises the sugar in the mixture and browns its milk proteins, giving kulfi its distinctive taste.
 The mixture is then poured into moulds (often kulhars) and sealed.
 The sealed moulds are submerged in an insulated matka filled with ice and salt.
 This quickly freezes the mixture, giving it a soft, smooth consistency free of ice crystals.
 Kulfi prepared in this traditional way is called matka kulfi.

-The moulds are removed from the freezer 10–15 minutes before serving to allow the kulfi to melt slightly.
+The moulds are removed from the freezer 10 to 15 minutes before serving to allow the outside of the kulfi to melt slightly for easy release.
 The kulfi is then removed from the moulds and garnished with ground cardamom, saffron, or pistachios.
-Kulfi is also served with falooda (vermicelli noodles).
+Kulfi may be served with falooda (vermicelli noodles).